 Our approach is to use a mouse model to address questions of what factors are important determinants of egg and embryo quality, and what factors within the oviduct and uterus promote successful fertilization and embryo development.
 We are also studying how neonatal exposure to an estrogenic endocrine disruptor alters the ability of the reproductive tract environment to support fertilization and embryo development.
 Environmental contaminants and endocrine disruptors likely contribute to human infertility because of cumulative effects on the quality of both sperm and eggs, and their impact on the female reproductive tract environment.
 These problems are compounded because couples delay childbearing and therefore have longer exposure to various environmental insults.
 There is experimental evidence that environmental exposures can disrupt processes of oocyte growth and maturation needed to generate healthy, fertilizable eggs and embryos that are capable of full term development.
 Less is known regarding factors that affect sperm quality; however, environmental exposures such as alcohol use, smoking, and certain heavy metals clearly have a negative influence on sperm.
 We know from our studies in the mouse that phytoestrogen exposure in the neonatal period can disrupt ovarian function and causes abnormalities in the female reproductive tract that diminish the ability of the reproductive tract to support embryo development and implantation.
 Further work in these areas may provide insights into how endocrine disruptors and other environmental toxins can affect human fertility and reproductive tract function, and may have relevance to development of reproductive tract tumors and endometriosis.

 Dr. Williams obtained her MD from Duke University School of Medicine and completed a residency in Obstetrics & Gynecology at Pennsylvania Hospital and a fellowship in Reproductive Endocrinology & Infertility at the University of Pennsylvania.
 She subsequently completed a PhD and postdoctoral training with Richard Schultz at Penn and joined the Penn faculty as an Assistant Professor of Obstetrics & Gynecology.
-She moved to the NIEHS in 2007, where she leads the Reproductive Medicine Group within the Laboratory of Reproductive and Developmental Toxicology.
+She moved to the NIEHS in 2007, where she leads the Reproductive Medicine Group.
+She became Deputy Chief of the Reproductive and Developmental Biology Laboratory in 2017.